huntergregory/Slogo_Turtles/doc/DESIGN.md

 ### High-Level Overview
 Our software system is composed of four different packages - control, frontend, state_manager, and backend.
-The control package serves to initializes the GUI, present a tab system to create, delete, or move between turtle workspaces, and provide a menu through which the user can interact with the current turtle workspace.
+The control module serves to initializes the GUI, present a tab system to create, delete, or move between turtle workspaces, and provide a menu through which the user can interact with the current turtle workspace.

 These interactions are mediated through the frontend package, whose external API allows one to customize the UI with certain features, or populate the command terminal with a file.